saviorluis/estimaitor/README.md

 - **AI-Powered Recommendations**: Get project-specific cleaning recommendations, equipment suggestions, and efficiency tips
 - **Mobile-Friendly Design**: Use the app on any device with a responsive, modern UI
 - **Data Persistence**: Estimates are saved automatically for future reference
+- **Nearby Projects Showcase**: View completed projects in your area with an interactive map
+- **Contact Form**: Easy way for potential clients to reach out for quotes or questions

 ## Pricing Information